Paragraph on Earthquake: 6 Samples, Facts & Safety Guide

 Paragraph on Earthquake

-Short Paragraph on Earthquake (For Class 5–6)
+Short Paragraph on Earthquake (Class 5–6)

-Paragraph on Earthquake in 150 Words
+Developing Paragraph on Earthquake (126 Words)

-Paragraph on Earthquake in 200 Words
+Detailed Paragraph on Earthquake (177 Words)

 An earthquake is a sudden shaking of the earth’s surface caused by movements deep underground.
 These movements occur when tectonic plates beneath the earth’s crust collide, separate, or slide past each other.
 When energy is released from this movement, the ground shakes, and an earthquake happens.

-Paragraph on Earthquake in 250 Words
+Extended Paragraph on Earthquake (196 Words)

 An earthquake is a natural disaster that occurs when the earth’s surface shakes suddenly.
 This shaking is caused by the movement of tectonic plates beneath the earth’s crust.
 These plates move slowly over time, but when they suddenly slip or collide, they release energy that causes earthquakes.